 The Great Barrier Reef is 2,300 km (1,450 miles) long.
 This is about the same distance along the west coast of North America starting at Vancouver and ending in San Diego.
 The width of the reef varies from between 60 to 250 kilometres wide.
 To provide a scale of the sheer magnitude of this reef; the Belize Reef in the Caribbean, which is the second longest reef in the world, is just 290 km.

 The total area of the Great Barrier Reef is 344,000 sq kilometres.
 It has an average depth of 35 meters in its in-shore waters.
 The outer reefs extends over 2000 metres.
 Coral however do not live at these great depths.
+In terms of size, it is as big as Germany or Japan and half as big as Texas.
+It is so large, that it is the only living organism on the planet that is visible from space.

 An individual polyp has a tubular body with tentacles surrounding the mouth at the upper end.
 The polyp lives inside a stony translucent (see-through) limestone case made of calcium carbonate.
 It constructs this case by extracting calcium from the water.